-Any notary public can swear in an official.
+Any notary public can swear in an official, as can a neighboring clerk.
 Most banks and legal offices have notary publics.
 In fact, if an official is out of town and won't be back within 30 days of receiving notice of his election, he can get sworn in by a notary public in his area and deliver the paperwork to the village clerk.